Azure/azure-openapi-validator/docs/rules.md

 The request & response('200') schema of the PUT operation must be same.

 Please refer to [put-request-response-scheme.md](./put-request-response-scheme.md) for details.

+### RepeatedUriInfo

+Information in the URI should not be repeated in the request body (i.e. subscription ID, resource group name, resource name).

+Please refer to [repeated-uri-info.md](./repeated-uri-info.md) for details.

 ### RequestBodyNotAllowed